-One Option or an Elective to be taken.
+Choose 1 Option module or an Elective

 Elective: Any 20 credit level 7 module from the School of Applied Management.

 Apprenticeship students are also required to complete an End Point Assessment, which will typically take 3-6 months to complete.
 Further details can be found in the Apprentice Handbook.